-The Correctional Matters Amendment Act of 2011 provides for a new medical parole policy and correctional supervision.
-A newly established Medical Parole Advisory Board was appointed on 23 February 2012 to look into all seriously and terminally ill inmates who have submitted reports requesting to be released on medical grounds.
+The Correctional Matters Amendment Act, 2011 (Act 5 of 2011) provides for a new medical parole policy and correctional supervision.
+A Medical Parole Advisory Board was appointed in February 2012 to look into all seriously and terminally ill inmates who have submitted reports requesting to be released on medical grounds.